Abelian extensions via prequantization: Flux 1--cocycle

-is a Lie subalgebra of the direct product Lie algebra $\X(M)\x\gl(V)$.
-We take the negative sign convention (as in the Lie algebra $\X(M)$ of the group of diffeomorphisms of $M$).
-The Lie algebra of $\om$--invariant vector fields with the opposite bracket sits in $\X^{\eq}(M,\om)$ as a Lie subalgebra
+is the stabilizer of $\om$ under the representation $(\et,\ga)\cdot\om=-L_\et\om+\ga\cdot\om$ of the direct product Lie algebra $\X(M)\x\gl(V)$.
+We take the negative sign convention on Lie algebras of vector fields (so $\X(M)$ is the Lie algebra of the group of diffeomorphisms of $M$), so